 • We will decide who we work with to deliver care by the things that matter to you.
-Whether that's the personalities of teams, the quality of facilities or feedback from other supported people, we'll write these measures into our contracts with external care organisations.
+Whether that's the personalities of teams, the quality

 "THE COUNCIL ARE PAYING THESE CARE HOMES; THEY'RE MAKING PROFITS, SO WE NEED TO BE SURE THE QUALITY IS GOOD."